ibm-cloud-docs/openwhisk/openwhisk_reference.md

 | `/myOrg/video/transcode` | `video/transcode` | `/myOrg` | `video` | `transcode` |
 | `/myOrg/filter` | `filter` | `/myOrg` |  | `filter` |

-You will be using this naming scheme when you use the {{site.data.keyword.openwhisk_short}} CLI, among other places.
+You can use this naming scheme when you use the {{site.data.keyword.openwhisk_short}} CLI, among other places.

 ### Entity names
 {: #openwhisk_entities_names}